pc2/slurm_jupyter_kernel/README.md

 python3 -m pip install git+https://github.com/pc2/slurm_jupyter_kernel.git
 ```

+## Requirements for usage

+* SSH-Key based authentication

+You need a running SSH agent with the loaded key file to access the loginnode without a password.

 ## Create a new kernel

 We assume to install the Jupyter kernel tools into your `$HOME` directory on your cluster.